-Gabrielle Reilly: Do you go to singing or acting lessons?
+Gabrielle Reilly: Do/did you go to singing or acting lessons?

 Troye Sivan: I started professional singing lessons when I was about 9, and trained up until about 13.
 They were really valuable to me, and still help me to this day.
 I took a break from lessons while my voice broke, but have recently started going again when I have something big coming up.
-For example, I'm getting to work with a Grammy award winning producer in London next year, Kipper!
-I'm so excited about it, and prior to the trip I'll definitely be taking a few more vocal lessons.
+For example, I worked with a Grammy award winning producer in London, Kipper!
+I'm so excited about it, and I'll definitely be taking a few more vocal lessons.
 As for acting, I had about 5 or 6 lessons after Wolverine, but haven't had any since.

 Gabrielle Reilly: How has the success you've already achieved impacted your day to day life?